nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 In this example, "User name" will be filled out with the same value as "First Name".

-Place Holders
+Placeholders
 -------------

 By expanding the field syntax a little bit, you can define default values for a field.
-Place holders are useful when there's a general case for your snippet but you still want to keep its customization convenient.
+Placeholders are useful whenever there's a general case for your snippet, but still you want it conveniently to be customizable.

 .. code-block:: perl